Finding a job in Ireland

-This document will provide you with information and advice about coming to work in Ireland and your rights when finding and securing a job as a foreign national employee in Ireland.
+In this document, we provide information and advice about coming to work in Ireland and about your rights when finding and securing a job as a foreign national employee.

 Note: the EEA (European Economic Area) comprises the European Union (EU) member states, Norway, Iceland and Liechtenstein.

 UK citizens have the right to live, travel, work and study within Ireland.
 You can find out more in our document on the Common Travel Area between Ireland and the United Kingdom and our document on ‘Residence rights of UK citizens’.